laktak/extrakto/README.md

 # extrakto for tmux

+**Please test the new [python-posix](https://github.com/laktak/extrakto/tree/python-posix) branch - it no longer requires Bash, which was requested for macOS:** `set -g @plugin 'laktak/extrakto#python-posix'`

 ![intro](https://github.com/laktak/extrakto/wiki/assets/intro1.gif)

 **Output completions** - you can complete commands that require you to retype text that is already on the screen.
 This works everywhere, even in remote ssh sessions.